andrew/ultimate-awesome/README.md

 - [awesome-macOS](https://github.com/AndrewSB/awesome-macOS) - A curated list of awesome macOS open source projects and libraries.
 - [awesome-mixture-of-experts-papers](https://github.com/arpita8/awesome-mixture-of-experts-papers) - Survey: A collection of AWESOME papers and resources on the latest research in Mixture of Experts.
 - [awesome-AI-kubernetes](https://github.com/CognonicLabs/awesome-AI-kubernetes) - :snowflake: :whale:  Awesome tools and libs for AI, Deep Learning, Machine Learning, Computer Vision, Data Science, Data Analytics and Cognitive Computing that are baked in the oven to be Native on Kubernetes and Docker with Python, R, Scala, Java, C#, Go, Julia, C++ etc.
-- [awesome-dagster](https://github.com/dagster-io/awesome-dagster) - All things awesome related to Dagster!.
 - [awesome-php-jobs](https://github.com/filhodanuvem/awesome-php-jobs) - 🐘A curated list of companies using php .
 - [awesome-cvpr-2024](https://github.com/harpreetsahota204/awesome-cvpr-2024) - 🤩 An AWESOME Curated List of Papers, Workshops, Datasets, and Challenges from CVPR 2024.
 - [awesome-touchdesigner](https://github.com/monkeymonk/awesome-touchdesigner) - A curated list of high-quality resources for TouchDesigner, including official sites, tutorials, community projects, plugins, events, and more.
 - [awesome-istio](https://github.com/mstrYoda/awesome-istio) - A curated list of Istio related tools, frameworks and articles.
 - [awesome-chef](https://github.com/obazoud/awesome-chef) - A curated list of amazingly awesome Chef resources.
 - [awesome-design](https://github.com/oscarotero/awesome-design) - A collection of open resources for web designers.
+- [awesome-humanoid-manipulation](https://github.com/tsunami-kun/awesome-humanoid-manipulation) - A curated list of awesome papers and resources on humanoid manipulation, dexterous manipulation, bimanual dexterous manipulation, in-hand manipulation, and humanlike manipulation.
 - [awesome-vorpal](https://github.com/vorpaljs/awesome-vorpal) - A curated list of delightful Vorpal extensions.
 - [awesome-network-programmability](https://github.com/cisco-ie/awesome-network-programmability) - A curated list of awesome networking programmability and automation resources :tada:.
 - [awesome-Auto-Parallelism](https://github.com/ConnollyLeon/awesome-Auto-Parallelism) - A baseline repository of Auto-Parallelism in Training Neural Networks.